c4ffein/stripe-errors-translations/README.md

 User-friendly messages compatible with those error codes can be found in the `enduser` directory.

 Some error codes shouldn't be reported as is to the client, as they could leak information (e.g. when a card is lost, Stripe recommends to show a generic error message instead).
 Those cases are available in the `opaque.json` file with error codes to send instead.

+The WiP `generate.py` file allows you to generate error codes for your front end.